Rui Castro

 1. Occupational Choice, Human Capital, and Financial Constraints, with Pavel Sevcík.

-orthcoming in the Canadian Journal of Economics, symposium issue on “Misallocation and Structural Transformation.”
-February 2024.
-PDF (working paper).
+Canadian Journal of Economics, Symposium Issue on “Misallocation and Structural Transformation,” August 2024.

 Abstract